YagizBasaran/HungerGames/README.md

 region.
 The creatures will race and fight against each other to survive by consuming the food resources scattered around.

-- Output is the locations of the creatures at the moment and it will be updated with great GUI as we can see in the GIF.
+- Output is the locations of the creatures at the moment but it will be updated with great GUI as we can see in the GIF.

 ![This is a GUI representation of the simulation with given datas](https://github.com/YagizBasaran/HungerGames/assets/91428580/1e7d26d8-b113-4859-af65-37c91f0063a6)